levertco/Quotes/README.md

 As a writer, I would like to sign in to the blog.
 As a writer, I would also like to create a blog from the application.
 As a writer, I would like to delete comments that I find insulting or degrading.
+As a writer, I would like to update or delete blogs I have created.